usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - Requiring the claimant to complete a CAPTCHA before attempting authentication.

-- Requiring the claimant to wait following a failed attempt for a period of time that increases as the account approaches its maximum allowance for consecutive failed attempts (e.g., 30 second up to an hour).
+- Requiring the claimant to wait following a failed attempt for a period of time that increases as the account approaches its maximum allowance for consecutive failed attempts (e.g., 30 seconds up to an hour).

 - Accepting only authentication requests that come from a white list of IP addresses from which the subscriber has been successfully authenticated before.